-(k) Whoever knowingly fails to deliver or surrender a revoked firearm identification card or a firearm or machine gun, as provided in section one hundred and twenty-five of chapter one hundred and forty, unless an appeal is pending, shall be punished by imprisonment in a jail or house of correction for not more than two and one-half years or by a fine of not more than one thousand dollars.
+- (k) Whoever knowingly fails to deliver or surrender a revoked firearm identification card or a firearm or machine gun, as provided in section one hundred and twenty-five of chapter one hundred and forty, unless an appeal is pending, shall be punished by imprisonment in a jail or house of correction for not more than two and one-half years or by a fine of not more than one thousand dollars. - (1) The provisions of this section shall be fully applicable to any person proceeded against under section seventy-four of chapter one hundred and nineteen, provided, however, that nothing contained in this section shall impair, impede, or affect the power granted any court by chapter one hundred and nineteen to adjudicate a person a delinquent child, including the power so granted under said chapter one hundred and nineteen. - (m) For purposes of this section, "loaded" shall mean that ammunition is contained in the weapon or within a feeding device attached thereto. - SECTION 24.
+Chapter 269 of the General Laws is hereby amended by striking out Section 10E, in its entirety, and inserting in place thereof the following section:-

-- (1) The provisions of this section shall be fully applicable to any person proceeded against under section seventy-four of chapter one hundred and nineteen, provided, however, that nothing contained in this section shall impair, impede, or affect the power granted any court by chapter one hundred and nineteen to adjudicate a person a delinquent child, including the power so granted under said chapter one hundred and nineteen. - (m) For purposes of this section, "loaded" shall mean that ammunition is contained in the weapon or within a feeding device attached thereto. - SECTION 33.
-Section ten E of chapter two-hundred sixty-nine is hereby amended by deleting the section in its entirety and replacing it with the following:- - Section 10E.
-Whoever, except as provided by law, in a single transaction or occurrence or in a series of transactions within a twelve month period, knowingly or intentionally distributes, sells, or transfers possession of a quantity of firearms, machine guns, or any combination thereof, shall, if the quantity of firearms, machine guns, or any combination thereof is: - (1) Three or more, but less than ten, be punished by a term of imprisonment of not more than ten years in the state prison.
+Section 10E.
+Whoever, except as provided by law, in a single transaction or occurrence or in a series of transactions within a twelve month period, knowingly or intentionally distributes, sells, or transfers possession of a quantity of firearms, machine guns, or any combination thereof, shall, if the quantity of firearms, machine guns, or any combination thereof is:

+(1) Three or more, but less than ten, be punished by a term of imprisonment of not more than ten years in the state prison.
 No sentence imposed under the provisions of this paragraph shall be for less than a mandatory minimum term of imprisonment of three years and a fine of not more than fifty thousand dollars may be imposed but not in lieu of the mandatory minimum term of imprisonment, as established herein.